OMG (Camila Cabello song)

-"OMG" is a song recorded by Cuban-American singer Camila Cabello featuring American rapper Quavo.
-It was released on August 3, 2017 as a promotional single alongside "Havana", from her debut studio album Camila (2018), originally titled The Hurting.
-The Healing.
-The Loving.
-"OMG" was ultimately removed from the final track listing.
+"OMG" is a song by American singer Camila Cabello featuring American rapper Quavo.
+It was released on August 3, 2017, as a promotional single alongside "Havana".
 The song was written by the artists, Charli XCX, Noonie Bao, Sasha Sloan, and its producers Stargate.
 "OMG" has a slow, trap production that is characterized by use of double hi-hat rolls, flute flows and a smooth bass.
 In the lyrics, Cabello praises the appearance of her love interest while Quavo responds to her affirmation in his verses, where he also added a line from his Migos's song "Bad and Boujee" (2016).
 The song was included as part of Cabello's set list for Bruno Mars's 24K Magic World Tour, where she served as an opening act.

 Music critics complimented the track's club-friendly sound while others perceived Cabello's versatility for performing verses written by Charli XCX as well as her dynamic with Quavo.
-On its first full tracking-week, "OMG" entered the top 100 on charts from several countries, including the U.S, UK, Scotland, Australia and Portugal.
+On its first full tracking-week, "OMG" entered the top 100 on charts from several countries, including the U.S., UK, Scotland, Australia and Portugal.
 It was most successful in Spain, where it reached a peak of 16, spending two consecutive weeks on chart.
 In Canada, "OMG" received a platinum certification for 80,000 copies sold in the country.